awslabs/aws-sdk-python/dev-guide/installing.md

 # Installing the experimental Amazon Bedrock Runtime client for Python<a name="installing"></a>

+## Prerequisites<a name="installing-prerequisites"></a>

+To use the experimental Amazon Bedrock Runtime client for Python, you first need a supported version of [Python](https://www.python.org/downloads/).
+The client requires Python 3.12 or later.

 ## Set up a virtual environment<a name="installing-virtual-env"></a>

 Once you have a supported version of Python installed, you should set up your workspace by creating a virtual environment and activating it: